em/gcanvas/readme.md

 ### Non-standard extensions to Canvas

-Additional context properties are added to bring 2D to 2.5D, and to support stroke-alignment which the canvas spec doesn't have yet (but really needs).
+Additional context properties are added for milling and to support stroke-alignment which the canvas spec doesn't have yet (but really needs).

-* `context.depth` specifies the total resultant depth of all layered cuts.
+* `context.depth` Specifies the Z depth to cut into the work.
+If not set the Z axis never changes.

-* `context.depthOfCut` specifies the depth of each cut per layer.
+* `context.depthOfCut` Specifies an incrementing depth of each cut in layers up to `context.depth`.

+* `context.toolDiameter` This must be set for fill() to work properly because it has to calculate tool offsets.

+* `context.feed` Sets the feedrate by sending a single F command.

+* `context.speed` Sets the spindle speed by sending a single S command.

+* `context.coolant` Can be true, false, "mist" (M07) or "flood" (M08).
+True defaults to "flood".

 * `context.strokeAlign` can be 'inset', 'outset', or 'center' (default)

+In the future I plan to determine most of these automatically with two properties, `context.material` and `context.tool`.
+But they should always be overridable and it makes sense to get the basics right first.

 ### Unit conversion

-GCanvas doesn't have any built-in understanding of units, because `scale()` works perfectly for this.
+GCanvas doesn't have any built-in understanding of units, because `scale()` works perfectly for this, and is compatible with a normal canvas.

-I usually mill in mm's which means if I do a `lineTo(0,10)`, on my CNC machine that is 10mm on the X axis, but in a browser canvas that's 10px.
+I usually mill in mm's which means if I do a `lineTo(10,0)`, on my CNC machine that is 10mm on the X axis, but in a browser canvas that's 10px.
 That isn't always so bad but if I am working on something really detailed I usually `scale(10,10)` the preview only,